 Yep, those sure were the good old days.
 (Beat) I just wish that back then I was prepared for what was lurking only just around the corner…

-(Blackout)Follow me to stay up to date with my writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
+(Blackout)Follow us to stay up to date with our writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
 Got any questions/inquiries?
 Hit that little email icon and send them over.